A Buyer's Guide To Narrowboat Insurance

 What are the benefits of narrowboat insurance?

-By purchasing insurance with GJW Direct, your policy will include membership to River Canal Rescue who provides inland waterways breakdown cover in the UK.
+If you choose to purchase insurance with GJW Direct, your policy will include membership to River Canal Rescue who provides inland waterways breakdown cover in the UK.
 They are equipped with the most up-to-date mapping technology and tools needed to deliver an efficient breakdown and recovery service, ensuring policyholders’ complete peace of mind when they are on the water.

-An additional bonus when insuring your narrowboat with GJW Direct, is that you’ll be able to sign up to MyBoat, a free digital boat management system giving you exclusive access to discounts and offers on a range of recognised marine brands, including Midland Chandlers, savvy navvy, RCR and BilgeAway.
+Also, when insuring your narrowboat with GJW Direct, you’ll be able to sign up to MyBoat, a free digital boat management system giving you exclusive access to discounts and offers on a range of recognised marine brands, including Midland Chandlers, savvy navvy, RCR and BilgeAway.

 As with any insurance policy, there will be some limitations.
 Typical exclusions include damage caused by: